arcmags/ramroot/README.rst

 Issues / Future Implementations
 ===================================

+*   get UUIDs during boot

+    +   more portable; UUIDs not hardcoded into initcpio hook

+    +   no need to rebuild linux image with UUID changes

 *   use *getopts* to easily allow grouping command line options together

 *   *--rsync* option with *status=progress* (maybe use rsync automatically if installed)

+*   option to create a unique hostname for each RAM boot instance

 *   improve security features